 Template and supporting documents

-Please see below for the Honorary Research Agreement template, guidance for departments, and template cover letter:
+Please see below for the HRA template, guidance for departments, and template cover letter: